 Making real change

 Colleges and universities have long offered environmental education courses and majors, addressing challenges and their solutions hypothetically.
 But there are few problems we can solve in a bubble.
 Sustainability efforts can no longer be siloed into quiet campus environmental task forces.
 For example, change at my former institution—Antioch College in Yellow Springs, Ohio—doesn’t come from the top-down; it is motivated by the grassroots-up efforts and drive of students.
-They put a plan is in progress to construct a five-acre solar array that will provide electrical power for a full-campus geothermal plant that heats and cools every building on the grounds.
+They have a plan in place to construct a five-acre solar array that will provide electrical power for a full-campus geothermal plant that heats and cools every building on the grounds.

 But that’s just the beginning of what needs to be done.
 The on-campus farm provides fresh food with low or no carbon footprint, which is served in the North Hall dining room every day.
 Students work on the farm, learning what it actually means to produce organic food locally and sustainably.
 Classes explore the chemistry and biology behind agriculture and industry.
 Students know the choices that they, their peers, and their college make now will have a definitive impact on global environmental health and our quality of life for generations to come.